 Each year, students submit proposals for new Eco-Entrepreneurship Projects.
 Past projects have proposed market opportunities that address environmental problems in areas such as: apparel industry waste, affordable housing, aquaculture and mariculture, energy efficiency, water quality monitoring, environmental education, agricultural fertilizers, food waste and preservation, electric vehicle use and charging, affordable photovoltaic energy in developing nations, sustainable eco-tourism, transportation alternatives, sustainable personal care products, and community solar power.

-- Fall, Year 1: Students may take ESM 256A Introduction to Entrepreneurship (optional).
+- Fall, Year 1: Students may take ESM 256A Problem Discovery and Ideation (optional).

-- Winter, Year 1: Students who intend to submit an Eco-E proposal must enroll in ESM 256B New Venture Opportunity Analysis.
+- Winter, Year 1: Students who intend to submit an Eco-E proposal must enroll in ESM 256B Value Proposition Design for New Environmental Ventures.
 New proposals for Eco-E Projects are submitted by students.
 A committee of students, faculty, and staff selects appropriate projects.

-- Spring, Year 1: Students join project teams, build a committee of advisors, draft a project management plan, gather data, complete an environmental problem literature review, develop a business model canvas and website, and present their lessons learned.
+- Spring, Year 1: Students join project teams, build a committee of advisors, draft a project management plan, gather data, complete an environmental problem literature review, develop a business model canvas, and present their lessons learned.

-- Fall, Year 2: Students complete an environmental impact literature review, develop a prototype concept, write an outline of their final paper, and present their business model to the Eco-E Advisory Committee.
+- Fall, Year 2: Students complete an environmental impact literature review, develop a prototype concept, write an outline of their final paper, and present their business model to the Eco-E Advisory Council.

 - Winter, Year 2: Students present their work for review by faculty, enter new venture competitions, and complete their final report and other deliverables.

-- Spring, Year 2: Students produce a poster and marketing materials, present their findings to the public and enter new venture competitions.
+- Spring, Year 2: Students produce an executive summary, present their findings to the public, and enter new venture competitions.